jhoanTrujillo/MangaTalk/README.md

 # MangaTalk

 Welcome to MangaTalk!
-A blog for anime and manga affitionados.
-Users can create posts, like and comment on other people's posts.
-MangaTalk is a space to share, and we expect the community to be respectful, there is a 0 tolerance to hatred policy.
+A forum for anime and manga affitionados.
+Users can create categories and threads to discuss any topic related to manga, anime, and other things!
+The users will be able to like and comment on each other's post.

+This concept was heavily inspire by reddit.

 Heroku Repo Link: COMING SOON